itsAmeMario0o/bottle/documentation/USING.md

 If everything goes as expected, you should see ADM results that are exactly in line with the Scenario specification

 ![Policy 1](images/policy1.png)

+The clusters will be named similarly to the deployment names; rename clusters for clarity if desired

+Policy will be created for infra flows (Kube, Tetration) - if you do not want them to show up use an exclusion filter

 ![Policy 2](images/policy2.png)

 ### Analysing Policy